sukantg/betfolio/README.md

-# 🏀 Betfolio — Real-Time Point Spread Betting on Solana
+# Betfolio — Your betting portfolio on Solana

-> **Real Sports Betting, Not Just Predictions.**
 > Built for the **Solana Colosseum (Cypherpunk) Hackathon** with **MagicBlock Ephemeral Rollups (ER)** integration.

 Betfolio is a fast, modern web app built on **Solana** that introduces multiple styles of decentralized betting — **moneylines, spreads, parlays, and props** — on top of **Polymarket**.